juergenweb/FrontendLoginRegister/README.md

 ### Creation of 8 new user fields which will be added to the user template

+Creation of 10 templates (one for each page) seems to be a little bit of overload at the first sight.
+But this makes it all very flexible and customizable.

 During the installation process of this module 5 new fields will be created:

 - fl_activation: Stores the activation code if a new account was created